-For the skip-joists initial pan sizes will be taken from CRSI Handbook.
-After determining initial sizes further analysis will be performed through hand calculations to adopt the spans taken from CRSI Handbook to fit the bay sizes in the Wilkins building.
+For the skip-joists initial pan sizes will be taken from the CRSI Handbook.
+For the twoway system, the load distribution will be determined (i.e. the shorter span will take more of the load than the longer span).
+Using these equivalent loads pan sizes will be obtained from the CRSI Handbook.
+Once the more practical system is selected, further analysis will be performed through hand calculations to adopt the spans taken from CRSI Handbook to fit the bay sizes in the Wilkins building.
+It must be noted here that skip joists are designed as beams not joists.
 Strength and serviceability issues such as deflection will be analyzed.
 The skip-joists will be designed according to ACI 318.